Series · Terraform Agents · Chapter 7

 notify_threshold = 3 means three consecutive minutes above the threshold before firing — kills the noise from one-off slow LLM calls.

-Alarm 3: error rate
+Alarm 3: error rate#

 Same shape, query is SUM(IF(status >= 500, 1, 0)) * 1.0 / COUNT(*) AS err_ratio, condition err_ratio > 0.02.
-Throttling is shorter (5 minutes) because errors are usually a real ongoing event.
+Throttling is shorter (5 minutes) because errors are usually a real ongoing event, not a transient blip.
+If 2% of requests are 5xx and that holds for five minutes, you have an incident, not a glitch.

-Alarm 4: token leak (runaway loop)
+Alarm 4: token leak (runaway loop)#

 1